As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Vitiligo white spots on dog's nose

-Immune-mediated diseases
+2. Immune-mediated diseases

 In most dogs, the immune system is there to protect them, but sometimes that immune system goes haywire and starts to attack its own body.
 Immune-mediated diseases like pemphigus foliaceus and discoid lupus erythematosus can cause white spots on the nose and other parts of the face.
 You may also see blistering or redness around the spots.
-There may be itching, sneezing, and watery eyes and a runny nose.
+There may be itching, sneezing, watery eyes, and a runny nose.
 Immune-mediated diseases may be hereditary and are often triggered by things like medication or sun exposure.

 dog with nose discoloration as a result of immune related disease

-Infection
+3. Infection

 Bacterial and fungal infections are another cause of white spots on a dog’s nose.
 These can create irritation or pustules that may be white with redness, swelling, or oozing.
-You may also notice an odor and the spots may be itchy.
+You may also notice an odor, and the spots may be itchy.

 white spots on dog's nose and head as a result of an infection

-Irritation
+4. Irritation

-Nasal hyperkeratosis
+5. Nasal hyperkeratosis

 Keratin is a component of skin, hair, and nails.
 Hyperkeratosis is the overproduction of that keratin, creating a cracked, dry nose with what can only be described as a “buildup” of keratin on the tops and sides.
 Foot pads may do the same as well.
 Nasal hyperkeratosis is more often seen in middle-aged to older dogs and may be hereditary in some breeds like Labs.